 - The client will be constantly informed by the Company regarding the handling process of his/her complaint.
 Particularly, about the findings and proposed solutions that shall be clearly explained in written form to the client within the agreed time frame.

 - If an issue cannot be resolved within the specified period due to the complicated nature of the complaint or if further clarification of circumstances is required, the complainant shall be notified about the new timeframes of response for the complaint.
-This shall not exceed a 3 months’ time frame.
-In the event that the Company is unable to respond within two months, it informs the complainant about the reasons for the delay and indicates the period of time within it is possible to complete the investigation.
-This time period cannot exceed three months from the submission date of the complaint.
+In the event that the Company is unable to respond within a certain time period, it informs the complainant about the reasons for the delay and indicates the period of time within it is possible to complete the investigation.

-- In case the Support Department is unable to respond within two months, it informs the complainant of the reasons for the delay and indicates the period of time within it is possible to complete the investigation.
-This time period cannot exceed three months from the submission date of the complaint.
+- In case the Support Department is unable to respond within a certain time period, it informs the complainant of the reasons for the delay and indicates the period of time within it is possible to complete the investigation.

 3.3 Rejecting Complaints